Moms, are you exhausted with your baby fighting sleep during the day and at bedtime? Learn how to get a baby to stop fighting sleep once and for all.

 Either way, see what happens if you fiddle with the times he goes to sleep so that he’s comfortable and ready to go to sleep when it’s time.

-Put your baby down drowsy but awake as a first resort
+Put your baby down drowsy but awake

 Many times, a baby fighting sleep does so because he struggles with putting himself to sleep.
 Your baby might have gotten used to being held or nursed to sleep, so if he wakes up in his crib, the unfamiliarity of it might distress him.